 17.10 HKSCC follows HKEX Group's physical and information security policies that identify, assess, and manage potential physical and system vulnerabilities and threats.
 The physical security measures have been established to guard against unauthorised access, attacks and intrusions, and to minimise the impact of potential natural disasters to physical sites (i.e. all business operations offices and data centres, both primary and secondary backup sites).
-HKEX's Group Cyber and Technology Risk Management Department, which is independent of Information Technology Division of HKEX, oversees the information security strategy and policy for all application systems within the HKEX Group.
-The information security policy sets out implementation safeguards in relation to system configurations and management and is designed with reference to international standards.
+The information security related policy requirements set out key principles in relation to management of cyber risk and are designed with reference to international standards.